 Copying previous commands with fzf and zsh

-Sometimes I want to copy a command I previously typed on my shell to the clipboard.
-It may be for documentation, note taking, writing a script, setting up an Ansible playbook, sending to someone… You name it.
+Sometimes I want to copy a command I previously typed in my shell to the clipboard.
+It may be for documentation, note-taking, writing a script, setting up an Ansible playbook, sending to someone… You name it.

-While I could always search the terminal window for it and select it, I have set-up an alias that make things much easier and less error-prone:
+While I could always search the terminal window for it and select it, I have set up an alias that makes things much easier and less error-prone:

 alias hy="